wp-plugins/widget-visibility-time-scheduler/README.txt

 == Description ==

+= Show and hide widgets within a desired period =

 The Widget Visibility Time Scheduler enables you to set the period of the visibility of each widget easily.

 On the Widget page in the WordPress backend you can set the date and time of the start and the end of the visibility in each widget	comfortably.

+= Compatibility with Jetpack =

 This plugin works perfectly with Jetpack's "Widget Visibility" module.
 Both plugins enhance each other to give you great control about when and where to display which widget on your website.

+= Languages =

+The user interface is available in

+* English
+* German

 == Installation ==